Fred Perry: Sporting legacy

 Perry is considered by some to have been one of the greatest players ever to have played the game.
 In his 1979 autobiography Jack Kramer, the long-time tennis promoter and great player himself, called Perry one of the six greatest players of all time.
 In 1975, Don Budge ranked his top five players of all time and rated Perry number three behind Vines and Kramer.

 Kings of the Court, a video-tape documentary made in 1997 in conjunction with the International Tennis Hall of Fame, named Perry one of the ten greatest players of all time.
 But this documentary only considered those players who played before the Open era of tennis that began in 1968, with the exception of Rod Laver, who spanned both eras, so that all of the more recent great players are missing.

 In 100 Greatest of All Time, a 2012 television series broadcast by the Tennis Channel, Perry was ranked the 15th-greatest male player, just behind Boris Becker at 14th, and just ahead of Stefan Edberg at 16th.
 Perry's great rivals Vines (37th) and Crawford (32nd) were ranked well below him.

 Kramer, however, had several caveats about Perry.
-He says that Bill Tilden once called Perry "the world's worst good player".
+He said that Bill Tilden once called Perry "the world's worst good player".
 Kramer says that Perry was "extremely fast; he had a hard body with sharp reflexes, and he could hit a forehand with a snap, slamming it on the rise—and even on the fastest grass.
 That shot was nearly as good as Segura's two-handed forehand."
 His only real weakness, says Kramer, "was his backhand.
 Perry hit underslice off that wing about 90% of the time, and eventually at the very top levels—against Vines and Budge—that was what did him in.
 Whenever an opponent would make an especially good shot, Perry would cry out 'Very clevah.'
 I never played Fred competitively, but I heard enough from other guys that 'Very clevah' drove a lot of opponents crazy."